JuliaHEP/ROOT.jl/README.md

 # Installation

-You need ROOT v5 and julia v0.4.
-After configuring ROOT using `thisroot.sh`, execute the following in a julia prompt
+You need ROOT v6 and julia v0.4.
+After configuring ROOT using `thisroot.sh` and pointing the `JULIA_HOME` environment variable to the julia directory, execute the following in a julia prompt
 ~~~
 Pkg.clone("https://github.com/jpata/ROOT.jl.git")
 Pkg.build("ROOT")
 Pkg.test("ROOT")
 ~~~

+This will create a new executable `rjulia` in the package directory.
+This must be used as the julia interpreter if you want to simultaneously use ROOT.
 # Usage

 Short examples are given under the `example` directory.
 In general, the use pattern is very similar to PyROOT.
 One should keep in mind that every `TObject` in julia is a pointer to an object allocated on the heap (using `new` in C++).